swatiSsharma/Python-DSA/Milestone 2/4. Array and Lists/README.md

 # Array and Lists

 1. Count element that has at least 1 element greater than themselves
-2. Find if element exists in an array
+2. Find if an element exists in an array
 3. Median of two sorted arrays of different sizes
 4. Reverse a given array
 5. Reverse a given subarray